arcanefoam/egl-orientdb-gen/data_model.md

 ## General Settings

 Click on the GenModel node in the GenModel view (the root node).
 Expand the **All** section.
+The preferred settings are:

+* Bundle Manifest:	false.
+This will make sure that the generator does not mess up our MANIFEST and package.xml files.
+This assumes you are generating the code in a business plugin that has a previous MANIFEST that you want to preserve.

+## Model Settings

+The Model section defines how the model code is generated.
+The preferred settings are:

+* Model Directory:	/org.eclipse.epsilon.orientdb.business/emf-gen.  This should point to where the code shouls be generated.
+The java classes will be added according to the base pacakge defined previously.

+## Model Feature Defaults Settings

-The preffered settings are:
+Model Feature Defaults provides additional control over code generation.
+The preferred settings are:

-* Bundle Manifest:	false
+* Suppress EMF Types:	true.
+This will ensure the generated Interface do NOT use any of the EMF types.
+This is important so your DB implementaiton does not have a dependencies on EMF.

+For all other settings use default values.... or modify them if you know what you are doing ;).